Columbia Alumni Association & Network

 Hilary grew up in Michigan and went to high school in Costa Rica.
 When she returned to the States she went to college at Saint Mary's Notre Dame and then transferred to Columbia College Chicago.
 After graduating with her Bachelor's in Arts, Entertainment, Media Management in 2010 she did a year of service with AmeriCorps VISTA in Albany, NY.
 Upon completion of her year, she went to graduate school at New York University and graduated with her Master's in Arts Administration.
 She took on jobs with renowned arts organizations working in their Development departments.
 She worked in Major Gifts with the American Ballet Theatre, Individual Giving with The Actor's Company Theatre, Special Events with The Kitchen and with Art in General and was the Development Manager of Individual Giving with the Brooklyn Center for Performing Arts at Brooklyn College.

 She left the fundraising world to work at a booming tech start up in NYC, ClassPass, for a year before relocating to Salt Lake City, UT.
-She is now a Partnership Director at the United Way of Salt Lake where she works to ensure all families are healthy, have access to education, and can achieve financial stability regardless of circumstance.
+She is now Associate Director for the Northwestern University Leadership Council (NULC).

 Rahel Rasu serves as Senior Vice President of Corporate Communications of McCann Worldgroup's New York-based Global Corporate Communications Team.
 In this role, Rahel is responsible for orchestrating the global network’s presence and overall management, development and activation of its global and regional event programs, sponsorships, and speaking engagements.
 She also partners with clients to align agency/client objectives and sync opportunities for mutual participation at industry and internal events.